Sharp Schauder Estimates for some Degenerate Kolmogorov Equations: Conclusion: final proof of Theorem .

 \subsection{Compactness arguments}

 We now make the mollifying parameter appear again using the notations introduced in the detailed guide (see equation \eqref{KOLMO_m}).
 Equation \eqref{control_voulu_3} rewrites in the following way.
-There exists a constant $C_0$ s.t. for all $ m\in \N$:
+There exists a constant $C_0$ s.t. for each $ m\in \N$: